 Switch ON password protection in the Password Protection section.
 A modal will appear to enter the desired username and password.
 Choose a strong password, at least 8 characters long, mixing a combination of characters, numbers and special symbols.
 You can use the password generator button to create a strong, random password.

-Click Enable to activate password protection on your Staging and Production environment.
+Click Enable to activate password protection on the selected environment.
 A background operation to setup authentication is triggered.
 When the operation is completed a notification will be displayed in the sidebar Notifications panel.

 Browse to your website and ensure that password protection is active.
 You should be presented with an authentication pop-up window requiring a username and password.